Prepare for a Job Interview

-- 6Do you have the phone number of the company so that you can call if your are going to be late for some reason?
+- 6Do you have the phone number of the company so you can call if you're going to be late for some reason?

 - 7Do you know if you will be interviewing with more than one person?

-Part of mental preparation for an interview is having a clear understanding about the job for which you are interviewing.
+Part of preparing mentally for an interview is having a clear understanding about the job you are interviewing for.
 Time after time, interviewers comment that applicants do not really understand the nature of the job for which they are applying.
 The area in which applicants fall short is lack of specific information available to really answer questions effectively.
 And yet, isn't it critical to know what you are getting into when you choose a career field?
-Make yourself convincing on your job interview.
+Make yourself convincing during your job interview.
 Be able to speak comfortably about the job you are applying for as it relates to your career field and the professional objectives you have developed.
 Let the interviewer know that you have an overall plan.
 Employers like to see applicants who have career direction.

 Next, your mental attitude about work will be evaluated in your interview.
-You should be enthusiastic about the challenges your career presents to you as opposed to the person who does not see the value of work beyond the paycheck.
+You should be enthusiastic about the challenges your career presents to you, compared to the person who does not see the value of work beyond the paycheck.
 If you emanate motivation and enthusiasm about work, the employer will see that you might be able to make some valuable contributions to the company.
 Your work ethic is important.

 - Start with good hygiene and good grooming.